IntuitDeveloper/intuit-api-docs/docs/use-cases/creditMemo.md

 ---
 layout: default
-title: salesReciept
+title: creditMemo
-nav_order: 14
+nav_order: 2
 parent: Use Cases
 ---

 ## Invoice

-The APIs related to the reFundReceipt entity allow you to manage sales receipts for your customer to track accomplished payments.
+The APIs related to the creditMemo entity allow you to manage creditMemos for your customer to track accomplished payments.
-The salesReciept API provides support for create, read, update and delete operations.
+The creditMemo API provides support for create, read, update and delete operations.

 ### Operations for Invoice entity